 Listen to the water safety story

 It’s story time with Anne and Kingsley the Platypus.
-Get comfy as Anne and Kingsley share five important rules to remember:
+Get comfy as Anne and Kingsley share five important swimming and water safety rules:

 1. Be sun smart